ArchiveBox/docs/Docker.md

 ## Usage

-To add a single URL to the archive or a list of links from a file, pipe them in via stdin.
+**To add a single URL to the archive** or a list of links from a file, pipe them in via stdin.
 This will archive each link passed in.
 ```bash
 echo 'https://example.com' | docker run -i -v archivebox-data:/data archivebox /bin/archive
 # or
 cat bookmarks.html | docker run -i -v archivebox-data:/data archivebox /bin/archive
 ```

-Add a list of pages via feed URL or path.
-Passing a URL as an argument here does not archive the specified URL, it downloads it and archives the links *inside* of it, so only use it for RSS feeds or other *lists of links* you want to add.
-To add an individual link use the instruction above and pass via stdin instead of by argument.
+**To add a list of pages via feed URL or remote file,** pass the URL of the feed as an argument.
 ```bash
 docker run -v archivebox-data:/data archivebox /bin/archive 'https://example.com/some/rss/feed.xml'
 ```
+Passing a URL as an argument here does not archive the specified URL, it downloads it and archives the links *inside* of it, so only use it for RSS feeds or other *lists of links* you want to add.
+To add an individual link use the instruction above and pass via stdin instead of by argument.

 ## Accessing the data